 "Well, Doctor Foch.
 Are you ready?"
 Admiral Vinson asked.

-“We are.
-Gentlemen, lady (he smiled at Mary), please have a seat.”
-Everyone did so at a platform that was several meters from the Evangelion.
+"We are.
+Gentlemen, lady," he said as he smiled at Mary.
+"Please have a seat."
+Everyone did so in folding metal chairs at a platform that was several meters from the Evangelion.

 Evangelion Unit 04 was now lying face down.
 It had been moved that way by two giant cranes that were left in Alice Springs many years ago and refurbished by the Alliance for the purpose of maneuvering the EVA.
 One of the two cranes was now poised above EVA-04, in a position to harness the entry plug if and when it ejected.